tris-10/PopCondIntolTest/README.md

   --debug
 ```

-Then you can combine the files into one.
+The output will be a tab delimited file with the chromosome, filter, position, reference allele, alternate allele, and the minor allele frequency (MAF) for each population specified in the popFile.
+Then you can combine the files into one file across all chromosomes, an example is [here](https://github.com/tris-10/PopCondIntolTest/blob/master/input/Neutral_r2.1.1/NeutralPopMafFiltered.txt).
 ```
 head -n1 ${neutralDir}byChrom/chr1_MafCoverageFilteredNeutralPassGW.txt >\
       ${neutralDir}NeutralPopMafFiltered.txt;